spectrocloud/librarium/content/docs/06-integrations/00-portworx.md

 # Portworx

 [Portworx](https://portworx.com/) is a software-defined persistent storage solution designed and purpose-built for applications deployed as containers, via container orchestrators such as Kubernetes.
+You can use Palette to install Portworx on the cloud or on-premises.

 ## Versions Supported